 - S3: <region>.amazonaws.com

 Data sources perform no function by themselves, but act as proxies for accessing external data when referenced in certain database operations.
-The following operations can make use of data sources:
+The following can make use of data sources:

 Individual files within a data source need to be identified when the data source is referenced within these calls.